 This page describes how Cloud Storage users can download content from their browser by logging in to their Google account.
 This type of access uses browser cookies to verify a user's identity.

-Cloud Audit Logs Data Access logs cannot be enabled on the bucket that contains the relevant object.
+Data Access logs cannot be enabled on the bucket that contains the relevant object.

 Users must have sufficient permission to download the object.
 When granting a permission, users are identified by their Google account.
+A Google account is a personal Gmail account, or an account connected to a Google Workspace or Cloud Identity domain.

 To grant a user access to download an image in one of your Cloud Storage storage buckets:

 - Give the user the URL to access the image.
-In this case, something similar to:
+In this case, something similar

 How cookie-based authentication works